getgrav/grav-plugin-sitemap/README.md

 If you want your sitemap to only be accessible via `sitemap.xml` for example, set the route to `/sitemap` and add this to your `.htaccess` file:

 `Redirect 301 /sitemap /sitemap.xml`

+## HTML Support

+As of Sitemap version `3.0.1` you can enable `html_support` in the configuration and then when you go to `/sitemap` or `/sitemap.html` you will view an HTML version of the sitemap per the `templates/sitemap.html.twig` template.

+You can copy and extend this Twig template in your theme to customize it for your needs.

 ## Manually add pages to the sitemap